htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :index:`SHARED_PORT_AUDIT_LOG` causes HTCondor to log the
-    following information about each connection made through the ``DAEMON_SOCKET_DIR``: the source address, the socket file name, and the target process’s PID, UID, GID, executable path, and command line.
+    following information about each connection made through the ``DAEMON_SOCKET_DIR``: the source address, the socket file name, and the target process's PID, UID, GID, executable path, and command line.
 An administrator may use this logged information to deter abuse.